 - We have cleaning, handwashing and hygiene procedures in line with guidance.

 - We have taken all reasonable steps to help people work from home.

-- We have taken all reasonable steps to maintain a 2 metre distance in the workplace.
+- We have taken all reasonable steps to maintain social distancing in the workplace.

-- Where people cannot be 2 metres apart, we have done everything practical to manage transmission risk.
+- Where people cannot maintain social distancing, we have done everything practical to manage transmission risk.

-1.2 All staff and volunteers are briefed and trained in advance of working in the Museum using our “COVID secure” operating procedures and receive a copy of our “NFM COVID-19 Health and Safety Information Pack” including detailed risk assessments and actions to minimise the risk of transmission within the team and to visitors.
+1.2 All staff and volunteers are briefed and trained in advance of working in the museum using our “COVID secure” operating procedures and updated as required.

 1.3 Robust Health and Safety management procedures are in place and there is a professional, responsible culture amongst staff, volunteers and trustees.

 The controls detailed in this document will be communicated to visitors as follows: